Amazon Attribution: How to Track & Maximize External Traffic to Your Amazon Store

 Step 2: Create an Attribution Tag

-1️⃣ Inside the Amazon Attribution dashboard, click “Create Order” 2️⃣ Select the product(s) you want to track 3️⃣ Choose the external traffic source (Google, Facebook, Instagram, etc.) 4️⃣ Name your campaign (e.g., “FB Ads – Summer Sale”) 5️⃣ Generate a trackable URL (this is your attribution link)
+1️⃣ Inside the dashboard, click “Create Order” 2️⃣ Select the product(s) you want to track 3️⃣ Choose the external traffic source (Google, Facebook, Instagram, etc.) 4️⃣ Name your campaign (e.g., “FB Ads – Summer Sale”) 5️⃣ Generate a trackable URL (this is your attribution link)

 Step 3: Use the Link in Your Campaigns